-Attending dementia friendly community events helped care partners feel connected to their loved one, other care partners, and enjoy a night out.
+Attending dementia friendly community events has helped care partners feel connected to their loved one, other care partners, and enjoy a night out.

 A healthy community is an inclusive community.
 Northern Colorado is committed to learning how to engage and create meaningful interactions for those living with dementia.
 This means reaching out to people with dementia and their care partners to encourage them to take part in community events — to consciously include rather than just passively accept.